Quasi-optimal time-space discretizations for a class of nonlinear parabolic PDEs: Quasi-optimal discretizations

 then $\gamma^\delta \geq \gamma_{\bar{\Delta}}>0$. \end{example}

-Another generalization of the results for the `full' tensor product setting is that to `sparse' tensor products, see \cite{11}.
-With the application of \emph{wavelets-in-time} instead of finite elements, results for the latter setting have been generalized by allowing \emph{localized} `refinements' (more accurately called `enrichments') simultaneously in time \emph{and} space, see \cite{249.991}.
-For comparison, notice that in the tensor product or time-slab setting any local refinement in time is globally in space.
+\begin{remark} Another generalization outside the field of finite elements of the `full' tensor product setting from Example~\ref{eq:tensor} is that to `sparse' tensor products, see \cite{11}.
+With the application of \emph{wavelets-in-time} instead of finite elements, this `sparse' setting has been generalized by allowing (adaptive) `refinements' (more accurately called `enrichments') that are simultaneously localized in time \emph{and} space, see \cite{249.991}. \end{remark}

-For families of pairs $(Y^\delta,X^\delta)$ of \emph{finite element} spaces w.r.t.~partitions of the time-space cylinder that are possibly locally refined simultaneously in time \emph{and} space, so far condition \eqref{eq:LBB} with $\dim Y^\delta \lesssim X^\delta$ has \emph{not} been verified.
-For that reason in the next section we will investigate an approach that circumvents condition \eqref{eq:LBB}, whilst still guaranteeing quasi-optimality of the approximations.